ParkfieldOrg/Sakurabook/en/price-for-bookings.md

 Let's have a look into some specific cases for bookings.
 As you already know, all imported products, Rental spaces, Services, or AddOns, have several price variants that were created by the Sakurabook app immediately after import and their prices were amended by you, merchants.

 📌 Have you forgotten to amend the `Price` of your Product Variants?
 Go to https://your-store-name.myshopify.com/admin/products and do it now.
+Check Shopify guide on [Editing variants](https://help.shopify.com/en/manual/products/variants/edit-variants).

 There are overall nine variants for each product you are selling with Sakurabook.
 The names of the variants are self-explanatory.